AI Model

 Model Selection Is a Strategic Decision

 The benchmark reveals that no single model dominates across all categories.
-Claude Opus leads overall, but GPT 5.1 offers compelling cost efficiency.
-Gemini 3 Pro excels at specific category types.
+Claude Sonnet 4.6 leads overall with remarkable cost efficiency, while Opus 4.6 (Thinking) excels at the hardest tasks.
+Gemini 3.1 Pro and GPT 5.2 offer strong alternatives.
 For organizations deploying AI across multiple financial analysis workflows, a multi-model strategy — routing different question types to specialized models — may yield the best results.

 Cost Is Not a Proxy for Quality